 Preparing for an Oxford Medicine Interview

-Medicine interviews at Oxford can seem incredibly daunting – but don’t panic!
+Oxford university medicine interviews can seem incredibly daunting – but don’t panic!
 Your interviewers aren’t there to try to catch you out – they simply want to understand how you think.
 To get a better idea of the kinds of questions you may be asked at an Oxford Medicine Interview, see our Oxbridge Interview Questions page.

 Don’t be afraid to show the panel how you think by vocalising your thought process and asking questions if you don’t understand – your interviewers want to see you do well!